janelia-flyem/neuroproof_examples/README.md

 classifier as produced in #2, an over-segmented volume to be segmented, and a prediction file.
 As before, this over-segmented volume and prediction file will be produced using Gala which needs a boundary classifier (#1) and an initial image volume.
+(We provide the oversegmented volume for convencience in 'validation_sample/oversegmented_stack_labels.h5', but omit including the boundary prediction for this volume due to its large size.
+To run the following example with the validaation sample, one will need to run gala over its original grayscales.)

 neuroproof_graph_predict |oversegmented_labels| |prediction| |classifier|